oprb/ycbvideo/README.md

 The `data_syn` directory is also handled as a frame sequence, *\*/42* therefore would also include the 42th frame from the `data_syn` frame sequence.

-Because the dataset is huge (~273GB), it would'nt make much sense to load all the data into memory at once, therefore, frames are loaded one at a time.
-Especially in case your working with just a subset of all the data from the dataset, e.g. having only the frame sequences 0001 - 0010 on your disk, it would be good to make sure that the data is really available when you start working with the frames.
-Therefore, after you specified all the frames you need by frame selection expression(s), it is made sure, that all the frames are on your disk and you did'nt forget to put e.g. frame sequence 0010 on your disk.
+Because the dataset is huge (~273 GB), it wouldn't make much sense to load all the data into memory at once, therefore, frames are loaded one at a time.
+Especially in case your working with just a subset of all the data from the dataset, e.g. having only the frame sequences 0001 - 0010 on your disk, you'd want to be sure that the data is really available when you start working with the frames.
+Therefore, after you specify all the frames you need by frame selection expression(s), it is made sure, that all the frames are on your disk and you didn't forget to put e.g. frame sequence 0010 on your disk.
 This is especially helpful since the dataset is of most use for machine learning tasks.
-Getting an "file not found" error after hours of training could be very frustrating.
+Getting a "file not found" error after hours of training could be very frustrating.

 ## Installation